pharo-contributions/clap-st/src/Clap-Core.package/ClapCommand.class/README.md

-I am a class which represents all elements(flags, positionals...) of a command, i.e. all elements this command can accept.
+I represent a class which represents all elements(flags, positionals...) of a command, i.e. all elements this command can accept.

 To create a new instance of this class, you must write this:
-	ClapCommand withName: <commandName>
+	ClapCommand withName: <CommandName>

 And after, if you want to add a flag:
-	addFlag: <flagName>
+	addFlag: ClapFlag withName: <FlagName>

 If you want to add a positional:
-	addPositional: <positionalName>
+	addPositional: ClapPositional withName: <PositionalName>

 If you want to add a subcommand:
 	addSubCommand: <subCommand>